• Home

 Standard API Metadata

-Every public pet endpoint includes:
+Every public endpoint includes:

 • X-Request-Id for tracing support issues